 Reach for this book when you want to slow down and help your child appreciate the world through more than just their eyes.
 It is an ideal choice for families navigating a new disability diagnosis or for parents who want to foster deep empathy and sensory awareness in their young explorers.
 The story follows a young girl and her father on an urban walk, where the city is experienced through sound, smell, and touch.
 By centering the joy and competence of a visually impaired child, the book moves away from 'overcoming' a challenge and toward celebrating a unique perspective.
 It offers a beautiful model of a supportive father-daughter relationship and provides a poetic vocabulary for everyday experiences.
 Parents of preschoolers and early elementary children will find it a gentle, grounding tool for teaching mindfulness and inclusive thinking.

 This book can be read cold.
 The text is lyrical and lends itself to being read slowly to let the illustrations (which use high contrast and texture-like patterns) sink in.
-A parent might reach for this after hearing their child make a comment about someone being 'broken' or 'different,' or if they notice their child is overwhelmed by the sensory input of a busy environment.
+A parent might reach for this after hearing their child make an insensitive comment about someone's disability, or if they notice their child is overwhelmed by the sensory input of a busy environment.

 A 3-year-old will enjoy the rhythmic sounds and identifying city noises.
 A 7-year-old will better grasp the metaphor of the city 'speaking' and the significance of the girl's independence and musical skill.

-Unlike many books about disability that focus on the 'how' or the 'struggle,' this book focuses on the 'wow.'
-It uses poetic prose to put the reader inside the protagonist's sensory experience rather than just observing it from the outside.
+This book focuses on the joy and wonder of experiencing the world through sound, offering a refreshing perspective on sensory awareness.
+It uses poetic prose to put the reader inside the protagonist's sensory experience rather than just observing it from the outside. """

 A young girl with a visual impairment walks through her city with her father.
 She describes her environment using onomatopoeia and rich sensory language, noting the 'pitter-patter' of rain and the 'rattle and roar' of the streets.
 The journey culminates at a community garden where she performs a violin piece, revealing that the city isn't just a place she hears, but a place that listens to her.